Skip to main content

 Academic

 A sophisticated analysis of age-related hormonal decline moves beyond viewing individual hormone deficiencies in isolation.
-It requires a systems-biology perspective, recognizing that the operates as a deeply interconnected network.
+It requires a systems-biology perspective, recognizing that the endocrine system operates as a deeply interconnected network.
 From this viewpoint, a central node of dysfunction emerges with profound explanatory power for the hormonal changes seen in aging ∞ the progressive development of insulin resistance.

 The intricate crosstalk between insulin signaling pathways and the Hypothalamic-Pituitary-Gonadal (HPG) axis reveals how metabolic dysregulation can be a primary driver of hypogonadism and other endocrine imbalances.